IanBurke1/Racket_Tasks/Task1/README.md

 (decide-prime?
 3) ; test our function
 ```
 ### Step 3
-If the integer is not equal to 1 then evaluate if the int is prime:
+If the integer is not equal to 1 then evaluate if the int is prime by using brute-force
 ```Racket
 (define (decide-prime? number)
   (if (= number 1)